 - Social sustainability: developing our diversity and inclusion programme, promoting actions related to equality, inclusion and diversity work as sustainability work,

 - Environmental sustainability: greening the ENCC network and its events (looking at mobility in particular), and a brand new microgrants scheme (awarding a prize for best practices to cultural organisations working on sustainability),

-- Virtuous digitalization: paying attention to the tools we use when bringing our work online, reducing our digital carbon footprint and moving away from the tools offered by Big Tech.
+- Ethical digitalization: paying attention to the tools we use when bringing our work online, reducing our digital carbon footprint and moving away from the tools offered by Big Tech.